10. Does the Common Core include a national database?

 Data collection will not be limited to homework grades, extracurricular activities, and future career paths.
 In February 2013, the Department of Education sponsored a study called Grit, Tenacity, and Perseverance which analyzed how to record any factors that might affect educational success including socioeconomic background, classroom climate, personal goals, and emotions during homework assignments.
 The study laments that functional MRI machines, which can measure specific brain activity, are not practical for use in a school setting.
 But the authors note that the Gates Foundation is collaborating with researchers to explore other methods of “how specific brain activity is correlated with other cognitive and affective indicators that are practical to measure in school settings.”13 The study recommends that facial expression cameras, posture analysis seats, pressure computer mice, eye tracking devices, and computer programs to track a student’s mood be used in schools.14 Keeping tabs on the physiological activity of schoolchildren is the trajectory of the data systems developing alongside the Common Core.

-Massive new databases are already being built.
-In 2012, the Gates Foundation used $17 million to launch inBloom, a company that has built a $100 million database to track students from kindergarten through college.15 The databases identify students by name, address, and sometimes Social Security number.
-Per the revised version of FERPA, information collected on students can be shared with third parties such as education product companies.16
+Per the revised version of FERPA, information collected on students can be shared with third parties such as education product companies.15 Massive new databases are already in the works.
+In 2012, the Gates Foundation used $17 million to launch inBloom, a company that has built a $100 million database to track students from kindergarten through college.16

 Colorado, Delaware, Georgia, Illinois, Kentucky, North Carolina, and Massachusetts committed to upload data from some school districts; Louisiana and New York began uploading almost all of their student records.17 The executive director for the New York Civil Liberties Union chastised the New York school districts saying, “Turning massive amounts of personal data about public school students to a private corporation without any public input is profoundly disturbing and irresponsible.”18 The American Civil Liberties Union of Massachusetts similarly lambasted the Massachusetts Board of Education for assisting the Gates Foundation in “building a national ‘data store.’”19 After these outcries, Delaware, Georgia, Louisiana, and Massachusetts announced that they would not upload data to inBloom.20 It has also become apparent that individual school districts in states that are party to inBloom can choose to pull out of the database.
 Soon after the Jefferson County School District in Colorado withdrew from inBloom, the Colorado State Board of Education decided to pull the entire state out of the system.
 21